fridayshoes/CV/README.md

 ## Hobbies & Interests

-Mountain biking and tennis are my two regular sports and are essential part of my weekly wellbeing.
+Mountain biking - Whatever the weather, you can find me on the trails of Epping Forest most weekends.

+Tennis - Still working on my Federer single-handed backhand.

-Kickstarter addict - I like backing projects that enhance my interests and hobbies.
-Everything from the first auto-follow drone to portable tennis ball launchers to retro-compatible lightguns.
+Kickstarter addict - Backed the first auto-follow drone, a portable tennis ball launcher and some retro-compatible lightguns.

-Retro computer/console tinkerer and collector - Buy, fix, mod and enjoy these old machines and their software
+Retro computer/console tinkerer and collector - Fix, mod and enjoy these old machines and their software, reliving my youth.